vokegpu/ekg-docs/model/project-rules.md

 * 5- `typedef` must end as a type `*_t`.

 * 6- `extern` fields must be public `ekg::` namespace and not private `ekg::*private*::` namespace(s).

+* 7- Any service or specialized-manager must contains `init` and `quit` methods, same it is useless at moment.